 When it isn’t immediately clear who caused your electrocution injuries, it can be challenging to obtain full compensation for your losses because the insurance company will try to deny liability.
 We urge you to contact an Atlanta electrocution lawyer that that handles disputed liability cases.

-The attorneys at Allen & Scofield Injury Lawyers, LLC are veteran trial lawyers.
+The attorneys at Graham Scofield Injury Lawyers are veteran trial lawyers.
 We’re not afraid to litigate a challenging case.
 We’ve recovered tens of millions of dollars in disputed liability cases including a $16 million dollar verdict in 2016.
 We have the time, dedication, and resources to invest in a challenging, but worthwhile case.

 Electrocutions And Electric Shock Accidents

 The Centers for Disease Control estimates that electrical accidents seriously injure 4,000 Americans every year.
 Recently, several construction workers in Atlanta were badly injured when their equipment accidentally made contact with power lines.
 If you’re injured while on the job, the Georgia worker’s compensation system will apply, but it likely will not provide you complete compensation for your losses.
 You should contact an Atlanta work injury lawyer to learn about whether you can hold a third party accountable for your electrocution injuries.
-If a third party injured you, then you can seek compensation from that party even if you were injured while on the job.
+If a third party injured you, then you can sue them.

 Some of the most common work-related electrocutions include: